 Your best course of action is to go for steel targets produced by authentic manufacturers to set up targets.
 Besides the steel target, you can also set up some target stands.
 These are made of cardboard and have a steel base with legs.

 You will also need to arrange for a backstop.
-The best thing is to choose a spot with a natural backstop like a hill.
+The best thing is to choose a spot with a natural backstop, like a hill.
 If it doesn’t have one, you can build one yourself.

 Shooting Small Animals

 Using a pellet gun to shoot small animals is effective only if you have very high shooting skills.
 So, you can kill it with one shot.
-Otherwise, you will be injuring the animal and cause it to die painfully and slowly, which is inhumane.
+Otherwise, you will injure the animal and cause it to die painfully and slowly, which is inhumane.
 So, don’t use a pellet gun for pest control unless you have top-notch skills.

 Slugs are by far the most deadly ammunition you can use with an air gun.
 The introduction of these pellets is more recent.
 They have better aerodynamics and ballistic coefficients compared to average pellets.
 They can also hit targets at longer distances and have a similar structure to firearm bullets.
 However, they also require more powerful airguns.